 In a historical move, a body of the U.S. Congress voted to end cannabis’ nearly century-long status as a federally prohibited substance.
-By a vote of more than two to one, members of the United States House Judiciary Committee passed passed legislation, House Bill 3884: The Marijuana Opportunity, Reinvestment, and Expungement (MORE) Act.
+By a vote of more than two to one, members of the United States House Judiciary Committee passed legislation, House Bill 3884: The Marijuana Opportunity, Reinvestment, and Expungement (MORE) Act.

 The vote marks the first time that members of Congress have ever voted to federally deschedule cannabis.

 The decision to move forward with the MORE Act is significant; this act is the most comprehensive marijuana reform bill ever introduced in Congress, backed by a broad coalition of civil rights, criminal justice, drug policy, and immigration groups.

 This legislation intends to address millions of Americans who suffer from the stigma associated with a low-level marijuana possession conviction.
 It provides funding and inducements to states to enact policies that expunge these criminal convictions from citizens’ records so that they can successfully move on with their lives.

 And it also seeks to assist America’s military veterans by, for the first time, permitting physicians associated with the Veterans Administration the authority to recommend medical cannabis therapy to patients who reside in legal marijuana states.
 It also permits players (in the existing state-legal marijuana industry), to access banking and other necessary financial services.

 Currently, federal law mandates that this multi-billion dollar industry operate on a cash-only basis – an environment that makes businesses more susceptible to theft and more difficult to audit.
 Growing a successful business is hard enough.
 Doing so without access to banking and credit is even tougher.
 The MORE Act ensures that these state-compliant businesses, and those millions of Americans who patronize them, are no longer subject to policies that needlessly place them in harm’s way.